ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 software also provides services that the community uses to build other types of apps.

-We have chosen **Nextcloud** as our productivity and collaboration software.
+We have chosen [Nextcloud][4]{: target="external"} as our productivity and collaboration software.
 It offers synchronization of files across mobile and desktop clients.
 Your users can also keep their calendars on the server and use familiar clients, such as Thunderbird, to access them.
 There are also apps for more advanced scenarios, such as password management and online meetings.

-For more information about how to install the software, check Samuel Dowling's excellent guide on [how to install Nextcloud in a jail][4]{: target="external"}, which covers how to install the database server.

 ### Version control system